Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 Description:   A map of objects that creates one or more backend pools

   - `name`: (Optional) The name of the backend address pool to create
+  - `virtual_network_resource_id`: (Optional) The ID of the virtual network that the backend pool should be associated with.
+Sets pool to use only backend addresses via private IP.
+Leave empty if using network interfaces or mix of network interfaces and backend addresses.
   - `tunnel_interfaces`: (Optional) A map of objects that creates one or more tunnel interfaces for the backend pool
     - `identifier`: (Optional) The identifier of the tunnel interface
     - `type`: (Optional) The type of the tunnel interface